apache/cordova-docs/docs/en/edge/guide/platforms/android/tools.md

 Cordova for Android now supports building with [Gradle](http://www.gradle.org/).
 This is optional in Cordova 3.x, but will be enabled by default in the future, probably with Cordova 4.0.
-The build system is controlled with environment variables, which can be set for the shell, or specified on the command line alongside the `cordova build` command.
+The build system is enabled by an environment variable, which can be set for the shell, or specified on the command line alongside the `cordova build` command.

 Please note that the Gradle build rules are still in development, and will